Plausible but Wrong: A case study on Agentic Failures in Astrophysical Workflows: Agentic System Under Consideration

-\item \textbf{One Shot.} Executes a task in a single reasoning and execution pass without iterative planning or review.
-We instantiate two variants: one with a context-aware domain agent (\textit{cambagent}) providing task-relevant grounding, and one without, allowing us to isolate the contribution of domain-specific retrieval augmentation relative to a base LLM baseline.
+\begin{enumerate} \item \textbf{One Shot.} Executes a task in a single reasoning and execution pass without iterative planning or review.
+We instantiate two variants: one with a context-aware domain agent (\textit{cambagent}) providing task-relevant grounding, and one without, isolating the contribution of domain-specific retrieval augmentation relative to a base LLM baseline.

-\item \textbf{Deep Research.} Activates the full Planning \& Control architecture, decomposing tasks into substeps executed by specialized agents with critique and retry modules.
-Designed for complex, multi-step analyses requiring multilayered reasoning and iterative error correction.
+\item \textbf{Deep Research.} Activates the full Planning \& Control architecture, decomposing tasks into substeps executed by specialised agents with critique and retry modules.
+Designed for complex, multi-step analyses requiring multilayered reasoning and iterative error correction. \end{enumerate}

-\item \textbf{Human in the Loop.} An interactive mode where the user provides feedback and refinements at each step, enabling exploratory analysis with iterative planning and context-aware adjustments.